What is Paypal? Learn more about the widely used online payment system

 Paypal fees are the way Paypal makes money from securing your transactions, and can be sizeable (see below), but Paypal’s security and wide-reach mean that it is a common online method of payment for everything from eBay and Gumtree to donation sites.

-If for instance you wanted to sell your sofa online but wanted to ensure payment, a Paypal subscription would be a great option.
+If you wanted to sell your sofa online, for instance, but wanted to ensure a secure online payment, a Paypal subscription would be a great option.

 But how do you set up a Paypal account, how much are Paypal fees, how do you cancel paypal payments, and what sort of protection is offered by a Paypal subscription?

 Set up Paypal

 One of the key reasons behind Paypal’s success is how easy it is to set up an account.
 Just visit the Paypal website – paypal.com – and click on the ‘sign up’ button.

 You can even set up a Paypal account with only your email and a password, although if you want to make payments you will have to include your account and other contact details.

 Paypal offers various levels of service, but most users will opt to set up a ‘personal account’.
 Then it is simply a question of verifying your email address and you are ready to go.

 If you want to add your bank accounts there is a further verification process.
 To make sure the account is actually yours Paypal will usually make a small payment to your account and ask you to verify the amount.

 The key difference between using Paypal and simply setting up a payment between two banks is that Paypal acts as a middleman.
 The person who pays you doesn’t pay you directly: they pay Paypal.
 You in turn retrieve the payment not from that person’s bank, but from Paypal.